 The overviews over the next 70 pages give you a summary of each sector followed by revealing insights from Oxford alumni about how they got into the sector, the skills they use day to day and how they made their applications stand out.
 This is an excellent place to start your research.

 Academia and Higher Education68

+University of Konstanz Dr Lena Rose

 University of Oxford Oliver Hedges

-University of Konstanz Dr Lena Rose

-Accountancy and Financial Services72
+Accountancy and Financial Services71

-Admiral Insurance Sophia

-APR LLP Ian McFarlane
+EY Alex Liu

+Seismic Hannah Williams

-Advertising, Marketing and PR76
+Advertising, Marketing and PR75

+Mother Melanie Eckersley

 The Value Engineers Rachel Ballard

-Mother Melanie Eckersley